osmond-lab/eeb314/docs/lectures/lecture-02.md

 ## 2. Example: Hardy-Weinberg equilibrium
 <hr>

-Let's revisit what should be a familiar evolutionary concept: Hardy-Weinberg equilibrium.
+To demonstrate how to use a **table of events** let's revisit what should be a familiar evolutionary concept: Hardy-Weinberg equilibrium.

-### Evolution in the absence of selection

 #### i.
 Formulate the question
 - **What do you want to know**
-    - How do allele frequencies change due to random mating and segregation alone?
+    - How do genotype frequencies change due to random mating and segregation alone?
 - **Boil the question down**
-    - In a diploid population with two variant "alleles" of a gene (A and a), how will the frequency of the A allele change over time?
+    - In a population with two variant "alleles" of a gene (A and a), how will the frequencies of the AA, Aa, and aa diploid genotypes change over time?
 - **Simple, biologically reasonable description**
     - We assume all individuals have equal fitness and that individuals reproduce and then die (non-overlapping generations).
-We also assume that individuals produce haploid gametes via meiosis (segregation) that form a gamete pool.
+We also assume that individuals produce haploid gametes via meiosis (segregation) to form a gamete pool.
 Gametes within the gamete pool unite at random to produce the next generation of diploid individuals.

 #### ii.
 Determine the basic ingredients

 - **Variables**
     - $x$ = frequency of AA individuals
     - $y$ = frequency of Aa individuals
     - $z$ = frequency of aa individuals
-    - From this we can extract the allele frequencies
+    - From these we can extract the allele frequencies:
         - the frequency of A is $p = x + y/2$ (ie, all of the alleles in genotype AA ($x$) are A but only 1/2 of the alleles in genotype Aa ($y$) are A)
         - the frequency of a is $q = 1 - p = y/2 + z$
 - **Constraints on these variables**
     - $x$, $y$, $z$ are $≥0$ and $≤1$
     - $x+y+z=1$
 - **How we'll treat time**
     - We will follow the genotype frequencies from one generation to the next, using a discrete-time model
 - **Parameters**
-    - there are no parameters in this model (which is a little bit unusual)
+    - there are no parameters in this model (which is a little bit unusual!)

 #### iii.
 Qualitatively describe the biological system